tobiashaugeland/mt-webserver/README.md

 ### Automatic testing

-If you run the spammer.py script it will spam the server with 1000 requests.
+If you run the spammer.py script it will spam the server with default 100 requests.

 You can also specify your own amount of requests to spam with: